 I also remember how everybody somehow quickly knew who I was in my school and that I was a follower of Christ.

 In my last year of high school, there was a yearbook survey going around on behalf of the graduating class.
 One of the questions was “who do you think would be the reincarnation of Jesus Christ” and I was picked.
-I took offence to this and convinced the guy in charge to change it.
+I took offense to this and convinced the guy in charge to change it.
 He did, but the question was now “who is the most likely to become Santa Claus.”

 Ah, much better, but I hope they’re not prophesying about my weight as an old man.
 Don’t get me wrong, I was flattered that they noticed Christ in me and picked me, but I didn’t want it being published like that.
 I was actually afraid at the time that if I backslid in the years to come, and people knew it, all they had to do was look at their yearbook to see what I once was, and I didn’t want to bear reproach on the name of Christ.